xitu/gold-miner/article/2021/why-you-should-use-picture-tag-instead-of-img-tag.md

 The above example includes three image types from `avif`, `webp`, and `png `formats.
 First, the browser will try `avif` format, and if that fails, it will try `webp `format.
 If the browser does not support both of these, it will use `png` image.

-> # Things got more interesting about picture tag when Chrome announced that “DevTools will provide two new emulations in the Rendering tab to emulate partially supported image types”.
+> **Things got more interesting about picture tag when Chrome announced that “DevTools will provide two new emulations in the Rendering tab to emulate partially supported image types”.**

 From Chrome 88 Onwards, You Can Use Chrome DevTools to Check Browser Compatibility with Image Types.

 ![Using Chrome DevTools for Image Compatibility Emulations](https://cdn-images-1.medium.com/max/2562/1*GAFavZjkfi4FUDRkkPMA4Q.png)

----

 ## Final Thoughts